mfaani/mfaani/content/posts/devtools/how-cp-case-insensitivity-can-cause-chaos.md

 Either:
 - Use `mv` instead to move.
 It will do the right thing.
 - Use `cp -r`.
 However give it a different name.
 And then manually change the name yourself.
-- Change yor APFS to be case-sensitive.
+- Change your APFS to be case-sensitive.